A lot of function in a tiny space

-Since the demand for single kitchens has increased massively in recent decades, they now come in almost every style - whether you prefer purist kitchens or appreciate more classic designs.
+Since the demand for kitchenettes and single kitchens has increased massively in recent decades, they now come in almost every style - whether you prefer purist kitchens or appreciate more classic designs.
 Totally unconventional kitchen models are also gaining in importance - for example, in lofts and studios, but also for ultra-modern office buildings or vacation homes with design aspirations.

 A well thought-out space concept is crucial for any kitchen planning.
 When purchasing a single kitchen, pay particular attention to the choice of colours for the kitchen fronts and work surfaces.
 Light sources, whether artificial or natural, play the decisive role.
 You should also consider how the storage space will be divided.
 Kitchen cabinets and drawers should be designed according to your personal needs, because only a coherent interior design makes using the kitchen a pleasure.
 As a general rule, consult a professional furnishing consultant or a kitchen studio.
 In the meantime SieMatic also offers digital kitchen consultations.
 A virtual visit to the SieMatic kitchen showroom is also sure to inspire.